ThatOtherAndrew/obsidian-digital-garden/src/site/notes/School/S5/Music/Operas and Oratorios.md

 An overture is the **introduction** to an opera or oratorio, situated right at the beginning.

 #### Aria
 An aria is a solo song for voice accompanied by orchestra.
-Arias normally have a **memorable melody**, but this can be highly decorative and melodically embellished. **The music is more important than the text.**
+Arias normally have a **memorable melody**, but this can be highly decorative and melodically embellished. **The music is more important than the text**.

 Traditionally, arias were an opportunity for the singer to show off their vocal skill, so they often have **long melodic phrases** with stretched-out **melismatic** passages.